 POLICY M 22.
-Consider including the following in the development of the Belcarra Active Transportation Plan: options to improve pedestrian safety on Bedwell Bay Road including new crosswalks at Village Hall, at Midden Road, north of Watson Road and other locations as appropriate, additional transit shelters on Bedwell Bay Road at Village Hall, Midden Road, and other locations as appropriate; and options to control vehicle speed on Bedwell Bay Road and other locations as appropriate (e.g., flashing signage, speed camera etc.) POLICY M 23.
-Work with TransLink and other funding sources to obtain funding for safety improvements such as crosswalk enhancements, signage, lighting, and pedestrian crossing flashing warning-light signals.
+Consider including the following in the development of the Belcarra Active Transportation Plan: 1. options to improve pedestrian safety on Bedwell Bay Road including new crosswalks at Village Hall, at Midden Road, north of Watson Road and other locations as appropriate, 2. additional transit shelters on Bedwell Bay Road at Village Hall, Midden Road, and other locations as appropriate; and 3. options to control vehicle speed on Bedwell Bay Road and other locations as appropriate (e.g., flashing signage, speed camera etc.) POLICY M 23. safety i ith TransLink and other funding sources to obtain funding for nprovements such as crosswalk enhancements, signage, lighting, lestrian crossing flashing warning-light signals.